 "I don't mind Oklahoma City, at least in the first few years of the franchise while the name gets established in the league.
 Eventually, OKC or, even better, "The City," would be fantastic."

-“I've told friends I'm getting a custom Thunder Gary Payton #20 jersey or a Rain Man, Shawn Kemp #40 uni, but the price is pretty hefty.
+The Thunderworld recently wrote a feature called “5 Burning Questions” about the upcoming season.
+The author, Royce, mentions the Thunder v.
+Blazers as one of five “can’t miss” games because, of course, they are our “interim rival”.
+He must be a BilB reader.“I've told friends I'm getting a custom Thunder Gary Payton #20 jersey or a Rain Man, Shawn Kemp #40 uni, but the price is pretty hefty.
 Maybe I could get a discount if I just got a Detlef Schrempf #11."Wow, friend, just wow.
 The balls on this guy.
 I’m simply stunned by the sheer audacity and brilliance

-"Just one thing to make sure of: Do not, I repeat, DO NOT get a custom jersey with your name on the back.
+he Happening” only in real life.
+You’d be a walking M. Night Shyamalan box office career-ender.
+I say go for it."Just one thing to make sure of: Do not, I repeat, DO NOT get a custom jersey with your name on the back.
 There is nothing worse than some fat guy sitting in Loud City with a No. 35 jersey with "Stravinski" strapped across the back of it.
 News flash: You don't play for the team.
 Kevin Durant does - so wear his jersey."BREAKING NEWS UPDATE: Neither did Gary Payton, Shawn Kemp, or Detlef Schrempf.

 John Hollinger's Team Forecast for the Thunder is pretty bleak.